National Human Rights Commission

 Key Functions and Responsibilities

-- Recommendations for Action: The NHRC can recommend departmental action against officials who neglect their duties in preventing human rights violations or recommend legal proceedings against individuals or organizations responsible for such violations.
+• Recommendations for Action: Advise departmental action against officials who fail in their duties and recommend legal proceedings against responsible individuals or organizations.

-- Review and Recommend Legislation: Periodic reviews of laws related to human rights are conducted to recommend necessary improvements or amendments to the Government of Nepal.
+• Review and Recommend Legislation: Periodically assess human rights–related laws and recommend amendments or improvements to the Government of Nepal.

-- International Human Rights Compliance: The Commission also advises the government on the implementation of international human rights treaties and agreements to which Nepal is a signatory.
+• International Human Rights Compliance: Advise the government on fulfilling obligations under international human rights treaties and agreements.

 Educational and Awareness Initiatives